secondbit/wendy/README.md

 # Wendy

-this is a fork of secondbit/wendy
+This is a fork of secondbit/wendy, that is design to work with go1.13+, and be usable by libp2p hosts.